-Carotenoids vary in their dietary availability within and between species; however, this does not necessarily mean that carotenoid availability is limiting for integument coloration.
+The strongest drivers of the association between total carotenoid concentrations in coloured skin and environmental PC1 were aridity and summer radiation.
+Most species of agamid lizards occupy semi-arid to arid environments, often with very little vegetation.
+All species of agamid lizard in this study are insectivorous, though some occasionally eat plant material including flowers (Cogger 2018; Melville 2019).
+Insects sequester carotenoids in proportion to their dietary availability (Heath et al. 2013); thus carotenoid availability may well be limited for both insects and their predators in arid environments.
+Limited dietary availability of carotenoids, however, does not necessarily mean that carotenoid availability is limiting for integument coloration.
 Available carotenoids may be sufficient to meet physiological and colour signalling requirements (Koch & Hill 2018).
 Furthermore, environmental availability can be compensated by more efficient carotenoid metabolism (e.g. assimilation and transport; Craig & Foote 2001; Koch & Hill 2018).
 Indeed, the prevailing view is that carotenoid limitation, where it exists, is due more to physiology (internal factors) than environmental availability (McGraw et al. 2003; Hadfield & Owens 2006; Simons et al. 2014; Koch & Hill 2018).
-Accordingly, there is limited and inconsistent evidence for an association between carotenoid concentrations in the integument and diet, at least for birds (Mahler et al. 2003; McGraw et al. 2003; Olson & Owens 2005).
-By contrast, we found that in agamid lizards, total carotenoid concentrations in coloured skin tissue were associated with habitat productivity.
-All species of agamid lizard in this study are insectivorous, though some occasionally eat plant material including yellow flowers (Cogger 2018; Melville 2019).
-Most species occupy semi-arid to arid environments, often with little vegetation, suggesting that environmental carotenoid availability may well be limiting in this clade.
+This view is primarily derived from the literature on birds, in which there is limited and inconsistent evidence for an association between feather carotenoid concentrations and diet (Mahler et al.2003; McGraw et al. 2003; Olson & Owens 2005).
+However, selection on carotenoid metabolism may differ greatly for birds compared to poikilothermic vertebrates (fish, amphibians, reptiles) because birds have different colour producing mechanisms and do not use pteridines to colour feathers.
+Thus, carotenoid availability may well be limiting for skin coloration in lizard species occupying arid environments.